wilsonmar/wilsonmar.github.io/_posts/2021-10-26-well-architected-cloud.md

    1. <strong>Implement pricing models for all components of this workload</strong> - Permanently running resources should utilize reserved capacity such as Savings Plans or reserved Instances.
 Short term capacity is configured to use Spot Instances, or Spot Fleet.
 On demand is only used for short-term workloads that cannot be interrupted and do not run long enough for reserved capacity, between 25% to 75% of the period, depending on the resource type.

-   1. <strong>Perform pricing model analysis at the master account level</strong> - Use Cost Explorer Savings Plans and Reserved Instance recommendations to perform regular analysis at the master account level for commitment discounts.
+   1. <strong>Perform pricing model analysis at the master account level</strong> - Use Cost Explorer Savings Plans and Reserved Instance recommendations to perform regular analysis at the master account 1. <a target="_blank" href="?">for commitment discounts.

    <a name="PlanDataTransferCharges"></a>